Let’s stay in touch

 The change from “save” to “favorite” was a small but valuable decision, as “saving” a user is cold and impersonal, whereas “favoriting” is aligned with the user’s dating mindset.
 Designers tend to fall into the trappings of a technical approach, especially after working for hours on functionality, and user stories help remind us to stay focused on the user experience which consequently gives the app its character.

 A UI design usually has more than one stakeholder concerned with the outcome.
 This group can include clients, designers, programmers, and numerous other job titles, depending on the size of the organization.
 In many ways, it’s a similar situation to being on a rowing team.
 In order to win a race, every team member must row together in unison–at the same pace and in the same direction.
 That doesn’t mean everyone will always have the same opinion about everything—it just means that everyone is focused on the same goal and knows how they fit into the team.

 While our process at CitrusBits is far from perfect, we have found that user stories can keep everyone in the boat rowing together.
-Being able to align decisions with a user story kept the goals of the app clear-cut and well defined.
-This lowered the hurdle of team cooperation, since we had our identified our collective objective in short, specific phrases.
+Being able to align decisions with a user story kept the goals of the app clear-cut and well-defined.
+This lowered the hurdle of team cooperation since we had identified our collective objective in short, specific phrases.

 PREVENT FEATURE CREEP AND DESIGN DEAD-ENDS

 “Feature creep” is a term that comes up regularly during UI design.
 It refers to the tendency to want to keep adding more capabilities and expanding the scope of a project, whether hardware or software.

 This Brand Camp strip perfectly summarizes scope creep.
 Copyright 2005, Tom Fishburne